Disclaimer: I received a free ARC from Edelweiss in exchange from an honest review.

 A cast of characters this large could easily become a mess, but Foley wrangles them with ease.
 The story is told in multiple points-of-view.
 Chapters alternate between Heather, Emma, Katie, Doug, and Miranda.

 Each character is well-rounded enough that, despite the switching of point-of-view, it's easy enough to follow the flow of the story and each person's place in it.
-The characters are one of the most important and admirable conventions Foley has employed in The Hunting Party.

 The setting itself comes in at a close second.
 The atmospheric landscape of an isolated Scottish lodge is a character itself (which is one of my favourite fiction conventions).
 Shortly after the arrival of the guests, the initially idyllic scenery begins to press in, the snow turning from beautiful to eerie, the dark claustrophobic.